jackdesert/arscca/README.md

 Backlog
 -------

+  * Document how to run all the doctests
+  * Build a middleware that strips trailing slash from url
   * Move javascripts to Typescript for the experience
   * Write a module for both removing one photo at a time and for making a backup of what's in S3/redis